 Offset smokers feature a unique design that makes them ideal for smoking meat.
 They allow you to place your meat away from the fire where it can cook more slowly and for a longer period.
 If you’re going to use an offset smoker, however, you’ll need to keep the fire going.
 If the fire goes out, conventional wisdom should lead you to believe that the temperature will drop.
 And if the internal temperature of your offset smoker drops too low, you may struggle to fully cook your meat.

-Find the best quality smoking chunks by visiting our online store today.
+Find the best quality smoking chunks by visiting wood chunks for smoking today.
 Cutting Edge Firewood offers a variety of high-quality smoking chunks, including white oak, hickory, cherry, pecan and whiskey that you can use in a smoker box when grilling meat.
 We offer complimentary shipping for our smoking chunk products across the United States.